JiaQianZhu/Advancing-the-prediction-of-crystalline-phases-in-glass-ceramics-via-Machine-Learning/README.md

-Raw data collected from published literature and patents with reference number.
+We compiled raw data sourced from published literature and patents, accompanied by corresponding reference numbers.